Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Korcula is a fascinating place to visit.
 In addition to the best things to see in Korcula, it’s also a place to simply enjoy.

-Many tourists visit the island to only see the Korcula Old City – it ranks as one of the Top Croatian Destinations.
-Although we agree that the Old Town is a Korcula must-see, there are other destinations that shouldn’t be missed.
-Visiting the towns of Lumbarda and Vela Luka are also top Korcula Island things to do.
+Many visit the island to only see Korcula Town – it ranks as one of the Top Croatian Destinations.
+We agree, the Old Town is a Korcula must-see.

 Furthermore, we include detailed tips, a helpful Korcula map of attractions and essential travel info – like how to get there and where to stay.
-Plus, we offer tips on Korcula tours.
-Whether you have one day or one week, you can use our guide for your Korcula Itinerary!
+Plus, we offer advice for top Korcula tours.

 Save, Pin or Bookmark our Korcula Travel Guide to plan your trip to Croatia!